aristanetworks/aclabs/docs/index.md

     ---

-    The only local software requirement is a web browser
+    The only local software requirement is a web browser.

 -   :material-puzzle:{ .lg .middle } __Modularity__

     ---

-    Nodes, image versions, and tools are easily modified by the lab maintainers
+    Nodes, image versions, and tools are easily modified over time.

 </div>